eclipse-ibeji/ibeji/README.md

 ## <a name="high-level-design">High-level Design</a>

-Ibeji's architecture has a In-Vehicle Digital Twin Service at its core.
-The In-Vehicle Digital Twin Service captures all of the vehicle's primary capabilities and make them available to Ibeji consumers.
+Ibeji's architecture has an In-Vehicle Digital Twin Service at its core.
+The In-Vehicle Digital Twin Service captures all of the vehicle's primary capabilities and makes them available to Ibeji consumers.
 Another component in Ibeji's architecture is the Provider.
 A vehicle may have one or more providers.
 A provider exposes a subset of the vehicle's primary capabilities by registering them with the In-Vehicle Digital Twin Service.
 Once registered with the
 In-Vehicle Digital Twin Service they can in turn be offered to Ibeji consumers.
 Each capability includes meta data that allow Ibeji consumers to comprehend the nature of the capability, how to work with it and how it can be remotely accessed.